-Il Palazzo del Governo, which is La Prefettura and Palazzo del Lloyd:
+Il Palazzo del Governo, which houses the offices of the Prefecture and the Palazzo del Lloyd:

 and Palazzo Stratti, with the historic Caffè degli Specchi:

-Next, we walked over to see two churches.
+Next, we walked over to see two churches which are located on the slopes of the hill of San Giusto in the oldest part of the city.
 The larger church on the left – Il Santuario di Santa Maria Maggiore, which was built between 1627 and 1682 by the Jesuits and was not completed until the beginning of the eighteenth century and the smaller church on the right – La Basilica di San Silvestro, which is one of the oldest churches in Trieste, dating back to the 12th century.
-These two churches are are located on the slopes of the hill of San Giusto in the oldest part of the city.

-We stopped to in front of the Arco di Riccardo, which possibly dates back to 33 BC and is an ancient archway or Roman gate built into the Roman walls.
+Not far from the churches, we stopped in front of the Arco di Riccardo, which possibly dates back to 33 BC and is an ancient archway or Roman gate built into the Roman walls.
 There are other stories about this arch, including something about Richard the Lionheart but they may be just legends.

-and then walked up another hill to see visit La Cattedrale di San Giusto, which I am not sure if this church is also referred to as the Duomo, but it is the major church of the city.
-This church had a tiny tower located next to it.
-I had plans to return to climb this tower, but never did get back to this area that day.
+Then we walked up another hill to see visit La Cattedrale di San Giusto.
+It is the major church of the city.
+This church has a tiny tower located next to it.
+I had plans to return to climb this tower, but never ended up getting back to this area that day.
 We were able to spend a few minutes inside of the beautiful church where you will find some very cool mosaics and frescoes.
 Below are some photos (both outside and inside the church).

 We then started to head back downhill to see a glimpse of the Teatro Romano (I could not get any good photos of the Roman Theater from where we stood. ).
 On the way to the stopped here first.
 I just can’t remember now what the significance of this was but I thought it was beautiful.